ericmj/workshop/lab3/README.md

 Below are the functions for the chat room we will implement in this lab.

   * `leave()` will remove a member from the chatroom
-  * `members()` will return the member names in the chatroom
+  * `members()` will return the names of the members in the chatroom
   * `send_message()` will add a new message to the message list for a user
   * `send_messages()` will add a new message to the message list for all users

-When joining the function will raise if the user has already joined, the `leave` function should do the same if a user tries to leave that hasn't already joined.
+When joining, the function will raise if the user has already joined.
+The `leave` function should do the same if a user that hasn't joined yet tries to leave.

 If you have more time, you can implement two other functions, which filter through messages in the chatroom.